 Shannon Sea is a Bahamian-American composer, sound artist, and sonic activist.
 Her compositions are deeply influenced by the avant-garde aesthetic, electronic music, Taoism, and her Afro-Caribbean roots.
-Shannon's works explore themes of nature, spirituality, Afro-futurism, and self-exploration.
+Sea's works explore themes of nature, spirituality, Afro-futurism, and self-exploration.
 She seeks to create sound worlds that fuse together acoustic and electronic means of expression.

-Shannon's influences are Harold Budd, Alice Coltrane, Keith Jarrett, Eliane Radigue, Nina Simone, and Toru Takemitsu.
+Sea's influences are Harold Budd, Alice Coltrane, Keith Jarrett, Eliane Radigue, Nina Simone, and Toru Takemitsu.